GlobularOne/snr/docs/source/dev_guide/command_development/develop_your_own.rst

         return "my_command has been invoked"

 The function decorator adds it to the commands, the `name` parameter being the command name.
-Then, as you can see, the return value of the command is not what it prints (those are just logs) but the value it return.
-This allows the shell to process the output if it needs to before printing it back to the user (this makes things like `set !my_var my_command` possible)
+Then, as you can see, the return value of the command is not what it prints (those are just logs) but the value it returns.
+This allows the shell to process the output if it needs to before printing it back to the user (this makes things like `set !my_var my_command` possible.)

 Add an Argument
 ---------------